Want to cut your hunting backpack weight? Don’t know where to start?

 For the sake of comparison, I look at several different weights.

 - Pack Weight Without Food & Water

 - Total Skin-Out Weight

 Base Weight is your Backpack, Sleeping Gear, and Shelter.
 On a lightweight hunting trip I will want to be under 10 lbs base weight, and likely at or under 8 lbs.
 6 lbs is a stretch but very doable.
-(To see some product combos that hit specific weights, check out our Base Weight Combos.)
+(To see some product combos that hit specific weights, check out our Hot Tents and Hunting Backpacks.)